 I asked each team member for input on how long their stage of the project would take (writing and editing, design, or development).
 Once I had that information, I also had to make a few educated guesses and bets – like how long it would take to set up the customer interviews and how many interviews we would turn into case studies.
 I planned extra time for each stage of the project, just to be sure small hold-ups wouldn’t influence the project’s movement between departments or the final deadline.

-I started outlining the project stages using our project management tool, but I didn’t assign tasks to anyone at first.
+I started outlining the project stages using our tool Toggl Plan.
+But you can use any of these visual project management tools, but I didn’t assign tasks to anyone at first.
 I just wanted to give others an idea of what had to be done and how long it would take.
 I confirmed that outline with everyone involved.

 Then it was time to contact our users.
 Each interview that was scheduled got assigned to two people: myself and one more interviewer.
 We did almost every interview with two people to make sure the interviewee would feel comfortable and so that as interviewers we could cover ever angle.